graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

 1. Build the app native executable

     ```shell
-    mvn package native:compile -Pnative
+    mvn -Pnative native:compile
     ```

-    This will create a binary executable `target/jibber`.
+    This will create a binary executable `target/benchmark-jibber`.

 2. Run the app native executable in the background

     ```shell
-    ./target/jibber &
+    ./target/benchmark-jibber &
     ```

 3. Test the app native executable